algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/research/research_document.md

 ## Competition

 HARFANG®3D is in competition with Unity, Unreal Engine and GameMaker Studio.
 These are the three bigger video game engine in the world.

+## Client

+they have as client Valeo et la SNCF.

 ## Our sources